webgme/webgme/README.md

 #### Browser
 We aim to support all the major modern browsers.
 However we recommend using Chrome for two reasons: manual testing is mostly done using chrome and all performance profiling is done against the [V8 JavaScript Engine](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)).

+#### Tutorials
+- [Step by step tutorial](https://webgme.readthedocs.io/) - Explains meta-modeling in webgme and builds up a small application for Electrical Circuits.
+- [Tutorial from seminar 2015](https://github.com/webgme/tutorials) - Shows development techniques in webgme and builds up a Finite State Machine domain.
+This tutorial requires familiarity with meta-modeling.

 ### Using WebGME
 You can always try out webgme at our public deployment at [webgme.org](https://webgme.org).
 After a certain point you probably want to host your own server with custom running code and visualization.
 At this point follow the instructions at 1.